-- When Marc and the Roman Army arrive at Hengist's village:Marc Antony: What do they call this place?
+- When Mark and the Roman Army arrive at Hengist's village:Mark Antony: What do they call this place?

 Billius: Cocko Cocka Coco.

-- Marc makes Ptolomy and Cleopatra swap positions in royalty because "she'd make a better Queen than he would!"
+- Mark makes Ptolomy and Cleopatra swap positions in royalty because "she'd make a better Queen than he would!"

-- The Ghost: Ptolomy never appears in the story, and is mentioned by Cleopatra and Marc Antony a lot.
+- The Ghost: Ptolomy never appears in the story, and is mentioned by Cleopatra and Mark Antony a lot.

 - Have a Gay Old Time: And given the Reality Subtext, this trope is practically lampshaded.Julius Caesar: [groans] ...Oh, I do feel queer.